Get,

 Traditionally, herbs, spices, leaves and fruits obtained from plants were used for managing bacterial infections.
 Muhammed et al. conducted a review in 2013 to test the efficacy of Phalsa fruit on different bacteria.
 The presence of polyphenols in Phalsa fruit inhibited the growth of S.typhi bacteria; thus, it may have the potential to manage bacterial infections like Typhoid caused by S.typhi bacteria.
 However, we need more studies to confirm these results in humans.
 Additionally, you should not consider Phalsa fruit as a remedy for managing Typhoid; it is always advised to consult a physician for proper management of Typhoid.2

-Potential uses of Phalsa fruit in Depression
+5. Potential Uses of Phalsa Fruit in Depression

 Depression is a mood disorder that results in sadness and loss of interest and may affect everyday activities.
 Previous studies have shown that healthy nutrition may help in managing various ailments.
 A study conducted by Imran et al. in 2021 stated that Phalsa fruit, due to the presence of antioxidants like phenols, anthocyanins, flavonoids, etc., may help in managing depression.
 Additionally, this fruit can potentially reduce anxiety (anxiolytic effect).
 Therefore, Phalsa fruit may have the potential to manage depression.
 To claim these results for humans, we need more studies.
 It is further advised not to consider Phalsa fruit as an alternative to modern medicine; kindly consider your doctor for proper management of depression.4,5

-Other potential uses of Phalsa fruit:
+Other Potential Uses of Phalsa Fruit:

 • Traditionally, Phalsa fruits are used for managing indigestion.2